AP0722/Vending-Machine-/README.md

 5. Manage your items using the various management commands
 ## Reminders
 - Please use the vending machine one by one instead of using multiple of them at one time
+- Purchase after the "success block" disappears or else error may occur.